-Temple Hopping in Beijing (雍和宮, 孔庙) Posted by sasha on Aug 19, 2010 in Buddhism, Culture, history, religion, sightseeing, travel
+Temple Hopping in Beijing (雍和宮, 孔庙) Posted by sasha on Aug 19, 2010 in Culture

 Before I get to my latest video post, I wanted to make a comment about how I’ve been introducing vocabulary in my posts.
 As I’m sure some of you have noticed, I recently changed the way I do this.
 From now on, I will highlight an English word, phrase, or sentence in bold, and then include the Chinese characters and pinyin in parentheses.
 I made this switch after getting feedback from some readers who said posts were hard to follow when I wrote the Chinese first.
 I think this new method will make my posts easier to read through, while still conveniently introducing new words in Chinese.